matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   }

 As with `token-based`_ interactive login, the ``token`` must be a macroon with a caveat which includes the user id.
+In the case that the token is not valid, the homeserver must respond with ``403 Forbidden`` and an error code of ``M_FORBIDDEN``.

 {{login_cs_http_api}}